-Game of Thrones Season 1 Episode 4 – Plot
+Game of Thrones Season 1 Episode 4 – Description

 “Cripples, Bastards, and Broken Things” is the fourth episode of the HBO medieval fantasy television series Game of Thrones, first aired on May 8, 2011.
 It was written by Bryan Cogman and directed by Brian Kirk.